aholinch/jollama/README.md

 The code does use Sean Leary's [JSON-java](https://github.com/stleary/JSON-java) package.
 Because that code has a 'Public Domain' license, a copy of the source is included in this package.

+# Test UI
+There is a simple chat user interface written in Swing.
+Just run the testui.sh or testui.bat script after compiling the code.
+The UI has a list of available models.
+Enter a prompt and click generate.
+The response will stream back from the model.